-We recommend visits to our partners featured on our tours as they will enhance your Maine experience.
+We encourage visits to our partners featured on our various tours as they will enhance your Maine experience.
 We also recommend hotels and inns with whom we offer fun "culinary getaway" packages.

 A husband and wife team who set sail from their homeport in Maine aboard their ketch, Verve, in search of new places and adventurous flavors.
 At each port they visited, they discovered a wealth of taste that they felt compelled to take home to share with others.
 They returned bursting with excitment to begin a new journey that would encourage others to break out of their comfortable cooking routine, and to take risks with ingredients.